marijnh/Eloquent-JavaScript/11_async.md

 The fact that nests can only talk to their neighbors greatly inhibits the usefulness of this network.

-For broadcasting information, one solution is to set up a type of request that is automatically forwarded to all neighbors.
-These neighbors then in turn forward it to all their neighbors, until the whole network has received the message.
+For broadcasting information to the whole network, one solution is to set up a type of request that is automatically forwarded to neighbors.
+These neighbors then in turn forward it to their neighbors, until the whole network has received the message.

 {{index "sendGossip function"}}